VeronicaOnMission/VeronicaOnMission.github.io/_pages/m&m.md

 </div>

 ## Where I Serve
-- Albuquerque, NM
+- Albuquerque, New Mexico
 - Mission trips to various U.S. cities & International locations

 ## Scripture that inspires my work
-> **1 Corinthians 9:16** <br> "For if I preach the Good News, I have nothing to boast about, for necessity is laid on me; but woe is to me if I don't preach the Good News."
+> **1 Corinthians 9:16**\
+"For if I preach the Good News, I have nothing to boast about, for necessity is laid on me; but woe is to me if I don't preach the Good News."

+> **Mark 16:15-18**\
-> **Mark 16:15-18** <br> “He said to them, ‘Go into all the world and preach the Good News to the whole creation.
+“He said to them, ‘Go into all the world and preach the Good News to the whole creation.
 He who believes and is baptized will be saved; but he who disbelieves will be condemned.
 These signs will accompany those who believe: in my name they will cast out demons; they will speak with new languages; they will take up servants; and if they drink any deadly thing, it will in no way hurt them; they will lay hands on the sick, and they will recover.”

+> **Mark 4:26-27**\
+And He said, “The kingdom of God is as if a man should scatter seed on the ground.
+He sleeps and rises night and day, and the seed sprouts and grows; he knows not how.

 ## Schedule / Events
 - 2026 Mission trip <link>